-If the problem cannot be solved within the immediate environment, a written complaint should be filed with the Division Student and Academic Support, specifically the OSSLN.
+If the problem cannot be solved within the immediate environment, a written complaint should be filed with the Student Affairs Division, specifically the OSSLN in the CSCD.
 If a solution is still not found, the Director of the CSCD will then follow the official grievance procedure, in consultation with the Academic Affairs Council of the Students' Representative Council.
 As a last resort, the case should be reported to the ombudsman.

-All other complaints (such as those of a physical or practical nature) can be reported to the relevant divisions or sections (such as Risk and Protection Services, Student and Academic Support, and more specifically the Centre for Student Affairs and the OSSLN).
+All other complaints (such as those of a physical or practical nature) can be reported to the relevant divisions or sections (such as Risk and Protection Services or the Student Affairs Division, and more specifically the OSSLN).